wolfgangasdf/iqp-book/sp-concepts.md

 `[slide]`

 Classically, a body can show an orbiting motion and a spinning rotation, like the earth orbits once a year around the sun and spins every day around the earth center.
-If we place the origin of our coordinate system at the cenrter of the sun, it is clear from the classical-mechanics law $L=r \times p$ that the orbital angular momentum of the earth is nonzero and in our case points upwards, to the north.
+If we place the origin of our coordinate system at the center of the sun, it is clear from the classical-mechanics law $L=r \times p$ that the orbital angular momentum of the earth is nonzero and in our case points upwards, to the north.

 The spinning rotation leads to a spin angular momentum around the center of mass of the spinning body, which is calculated using the same equation $L=r \times p$ for all constituents that make op the earth.
 Approximately, the SAM does not contribute to $L$ measured around the origin, but it is clear that both have the same origin and the distinction is largely semantically.
 Also, a point-like particle cannot have a spin angular momentum classically, because $r$ is zero if measured from the center of mass of the particle.